Old Man of the Mountain (nickname)

-Saint Louis receiving the envoy of the Old Man of the Mountain in Ptolemais.
+Saint Louis receiving the envoy of the "Old Man of the Mountain" (here referring to a Syrian Nizari leader) in Ptolemais.
 Painting by Georges Rouget in 1819.

-The Old Man of the Mountain (Persian: پیر کوهستان (pir koohestan), Vetulus de Montanis), is the expression used by Marco Polo in a passage from Book of the Marvels of the World, to indicate Hassan-i- sabbah, the grand master of the Order of Assassins which was based in Alamut Castle.
+The Old Man of the Mountain (Vetulus de Montanis)(Persian: پیرِ کوهستان, pir-e koohestan), is the expression first used by Marco Polo in a passage from Book of the Marvels of the World, to indicate Hasan-i Sabbah, the grand master of the "Order of Assassins" (the Nizari Ismaili state) who was based in the mountain fortress of Alamut.
 It later became a common name used by the Crusaders.

 Subsequently, this nickname was given to various Isma'ili successors of Hassan, in Syria, particularly, for example Rashid al-Din Sinan, the da'i (missionary) and a leader of the Syrian branch of the Nizari Isma'ili state.